mspass-team/mspass/docs/source/user_manual/graphics.rst

 Overview
 ~~~~~~~~~~~

+THIS SECTION NEEDS FIGURES - THE GRAPHICS TUTORIAL CREATES ALL THE EXAMPLES NEEDED

 Data visualization in general and graphics to visualize seismic data
 in particular are critical elements to understand data and the
 result of a processing workflow.
 On the other hand, because of the